rdavisau/sockethelpers-for-pcl/README.md

 This library aims to provide useful functionality around the base [sockets-for-pcl](https://github.com/rdavisau/sockets-for-pcl/) classes, including hub-style communications, custom protocol helpers and support for typed messaging, and error handling/life cycle and reliability options.

+There is a NuGet package with [here](https://www.nuget.org/packages/rda.SocketHelpers) with the latest functionality.
+This is all alpha so it is possible that new versions will break existing code.

 #### Service Discovery
 Alpha code for service discovery is now included in the project.
 Please see [here](http://ryandavis.io/service-discovery-in-mobile-apps/) for an overview of the design and usage.